Skip to main content

 Schedule Flexibility

 Some schools offer evenings and weekends.
-If you’re still working, this is critical.
+If you’re still working, this is critical — and private schools tend to offer more flexible, rolling schedules than semester-based community college programs.
 Confirm the weekly schedule before enrolling.
+See weekend and evening CDL classes.

 Job Placement Support